ios-public-workshops/NewsFetcherWorkshops/Workshop4/Workshop4-Delightful.md

     <img src="images/simulator_images_loaded_by_kingfisher_delightful.gif" height="600"  title="Cells animating from placeholder image using Kingfisher" alt="Cells animating from placeholder image using Kingfisher">

 1. There's one thing last to note here.
-What happens when you scroll up and down?
+What happens when we scroll up and down?
 After loading once, each image loads **instantly** the second time.
 Kingfisher enables caching automatically.
 Here's an example of what the app looks like when caching is disabled:

     <img src="images/simulator_images_loaded_by_kingfisher_no_caching.gif" height="600"  title="Cells reloading without cache using Kingfisher" alt="Cells reloading without cache using Kingfisher">

 1. It's clear that Kingfisher gives us a lot of delight for very few lines of code.
 This example shows the joys of using 3rd party libraries.
 However there are risks too.
-The owners of Kingfisher could change it's functionality at any time and a simple `pod install` inside Terminal would pull those changes into your app.
+The owners of Kingfisher could change it's functionality at any time and a simple `pod install` inside Terminal would pull those changes into our app.

     :warning: **It's important to write lots of regression tests when using 3rd party libraries!!!** :warning: